ANSSI-FR/AD-control-paths/README.md

         C:\> runas /netonly /user:DOM\username powershell.exe
 - `-sysvolPath` can be a network path (example `\\192.168.25.123\sysvol\domain.local\Policies`) or a path to a local robocopy of this folder.
 Defaults to `\\domainController\sysvol\domainDnsName\Policies`.
 - `-exchangeServer`, `-exchangeUser` and `-exchangePassword`: explicit authentication for EWS on a CAS Exchange server.
-Use an Exchange Trusted Subsystem member account, but NOT DA/EA/Org Mgmgt.
+  Use an Exchange Trusted Subsystem member account with an active mailbox, but NOT DA/EA/Org Mgmgt because of some Deny ACEs.

 - `-logLevel`: change log and output verbosity (possible values are `ALL`, `DBG`, `INFO` (default), `WARN`, `ERR`, `SUCC` and `NONE`).
 - `-ldapOnly` and `-sysvolOnly`: dump only data from the LDAP directory (respectively from the SYSVOL).